monsterkodi/grunt-pepper/README.md

             files:
                 'asciiHeader': ['./coffee/**/*.coffee']

-        # 'asciiText' mode replaces text with ascii art text anywhere in the files:
+        # 'asciiText' mode replaces special comments with ascii art text
+        #                  anywhere in the specified files:

         coffee:
             textMarker  : "#!!" #   text following this comment will be transformed